shrekshao/3d-graphics-beginner-projects/index.md

     - Using WebGPU, a modern graphics API in web (as of 2023), backed by D3D12, Metal, Vulkan, etc.
     - Using Typescript.
 Here are [Tutorials for programmers from other languages](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).
     - Boilerplates to keep you away from non-graphics related *"yak-shaving"* details.
 You can jump in and start programming 3D graphics stuff.
-  - Providing essential knowledge to start Made by people with industry background
+  - Providing essential graphics knowledge to start working with real-world applications development, for your next job or your next projects.

 **This is for:**
   - People want to learn *real* modern and practical graphics knowledge used by the industry.